-Program and courses BSc Cognitive Science and Artifical Intelligence
+Program and courses BSc Cognitive Science and Artificial Intelligence

 Artificial Intelligence has become part of our daily lives.
 Our mobile phones are filled with it.
-And what do you think of health care robots, self-driving cars and serious games?
-But what do these Artificial Intelligence systems need to be capable of in order to communicate with their users or in order to function autonomously?
-And how do you ensure that this happens in an ethical way?
+And what to think of health care robots, self-driving cars and serious games?
+And what do these Artificial Intelligence systems need to be capable of to communicate with their users or to function autonomously?
+And how do you ensure that this happens ethically?

 Structure of the program

 The curriculum of the international Bachelor’s program in Cognitive Science and Artificial Intelligence builds up progressively.
 This means that courses are attuned to one another and that you deepen your knowledge in different themes, such as human cognition, Machine Learning, Natural Language Processing and computer programming, throughout the program.

 In the first year you take introductory courses.
 In the second year you go into more depth by applying your knowledge and skills to themes such as Machine Learning and Human-Computer Interaction.
 You also gain experience in conducting research.
 In the third year you can, for example, choose a minor in the field of Data Science or Neuroscience.
 You also have the opportunity to go on an exchange semester.
 You will finish your program with a Bachelor’s thesis.